MUSONIC 3100B - Sonic Arts Forum 3 Part 2

 General Course Information

-Course Code MUSONIC 3100B Course Sonic Arts Forum 3 Part 2 Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Prerequisites MUSONIC 3100A Restrictions Available to BMus students only Course Description This project-oriented course allows students to develop collaborative sonic arts projects in diverse creative fields such as composition, live performance, installations and multimedia.
+Course Code MUSONIC 3100B Course Sonic Arts Forum 3 Part 2 Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites MUSONIC 3100A Restrictions Priority is given to Music degree students but course is available to non-music students Course Description This project-oriented course allows students to develop collaborative sonic arts projects in diverse creative fields such as composition, live performance, installations and multimedia.
 Project concepts are researched and developed, subjected to discussion and debate, and presented or performed.

 The objectives of the course are to develop an understanding of the dynamics of collaborative work, to enhance problem solving skills in using technology in diverse situations, and to allow students to explore creative media which may cross boundaries between art forms.